NethServer/docs/administrator-manual/en/webtop5.rst

 Then select :guilabel:`Manual configuration` and change the name of the *Server* field accordingly to your server public name.
 Finally, if you have a self-signed certificate on your server, make sure to select :guilabel:`SSL/TLS (accept all certificates)` option.

-Finally, *disable* Mail synchronization and create an IMAP account.

 .. note::